rcook/superclick/README.md

 [GitHub Pages documentation][github-pages]

 ReaClick is a [CLAP][clap] click track generator plugin for CLAP hosts including [REAPER][reaper].
 I'm building this to generate signals for devices such as the [Peterson Body Beat Pulse Solo][body-beat-pulse-solo].
 This project is at the "proof of concept" stage: it generates an audible click in time with the song etc.

+This project makes uses of the [NIH-plug][nih-plug] framework.
+For those interested in developing Rust applications for audio, please check out [Rust Audio][rust-audio] and the [Rust Audio Discord][rust-audio-discord].

 Released under [MIT License](LICENSE)